 Once a risk assessment has been triggered, the risk assessor(s) will need to identify the relevant protection goals and assessment endpoints when these are available.
 The risk assessor(s) then determines which assessment endpoints are meaningful to the specific case at hand to ensure that the protection goals will be adequately covered.
 For example, the regulatory framework of a country may identify “agricultural biodiversity” as one of its protection goals and the risk assessor(s) may be asked to consider, as an assessment endpoint, the abundance of a valued species, for example an insect pollinator, in the environment where the LMO may be released.

-Selecting endpoints is among the most critical aspects when preparing a conceptual model for the risk assessment as it contributes to setting the stage for the risk assessment and the remaining steps of the process, as outlined in Module 3.
+Selecting endpoints is among the most critical aspects when preparing a conceptual model for the risk assessment as it contributes to setting the stage for the risk assessment and the remaining steps of the processIn conclusion, before undertaking a risk assessment of an LMO, risk assessors and other biosafety officers should understand national protection goals and the importance of deciding upon relevant assessment endpoints in order to plan a risk assessment.
+Issues related to protection goals and relevant assessment endpoints are outlined in more detail in Module 3 under “Planning phase”.

-In conclusion, before undertaking a risk assessment of an LMO, risk assessors and other biosafety officers must understand national protection goals and the importance of deciding upon relevant assessment endpoints in order to plan a risk assessment.National Biosafety Framework
+National Biosafety Framework

 Many countries address biosafety related issues through a large process that includes the development and implementation of a National Biosafety Framework (NBF).
 An NBF consists of a combination of policy, legal, administrative and technical instruments that are set in place to address the safety of the environment and human health in relation to modern biotechnology.